 There are few things scarier for the elderly than a fall.
 A fall can result in an array of problems and pain — or worse.
-So what can you do to prevent falls in an elderly home?
+So what can you do to prevent elderly falls in a senior’s home?
 Here are some tips that can help.

 1. Prepare the Home